Search

 state dependent memory feature imageState dependent memory is a scientific concept that suggests a few simple things.

-One of them says that you will pass tests better if you’re in the same basic condition during an exam as you were when studying.
+One of them says that you will pass tests better if you’re in the same basic condition during an exam as when you initially studied for it.

 Or you might have heard this approach:

-If you forget something because you were drunk, getting drunk again is the best way to remember that fact.
+If you forget something because you were drunk, getting drunk again is the best way to remember the forgotten fact.

 Is there any truth to these ideas?